microsoft/fluent-ui-react/README.md

 ## Scope

 You can think of Stardust as the internals of a good component library.
-This encompasses everything except for the actual UI components themselves.
-We are currently discussing which, if any, components will be included.
+This encompasses everything that one UI library may need, starting from the common UI component available on the web, custom theming, accessibility and rtl.
+Currently there is an React implementation of it, available here: [stardust-ui/react](https://github.com/stardust-ui/react).

 ## Contributing Organizations